Avoiding recollapse in an open-AdS universe via a self-tuning-like mechanism: Dynamical-system analysis

-To investigate the global evolutionary structure and stability of this scenario in greater detail, we employ the phase-space dynamical-system approach to analyze evolution.
-For a general introduction, see \citet{2006IJMPD..15.1753C,2010deto.book.....A,2018PhR...775....1B} As shown above, the present theory allows a universe with negative $\Lambda$ to undergo sustained expansion.
+To investigate the global background evolutionary structure of this scenario in greater detail, we employ the dynamical-system approach to analyze evolution.
+For a general introduction, see \citet{2006IJMPD..15.1753C,2010deto.book.....A} and \citet{,2018PhR...775....1B}.
+As shown above, the present theory allows a universe with negative $\Lambda$ to undergo sustained expansion.
 We set $k=0$ and neglect the contributions from matter and radiation in the following analysis.
-This reduces the dynamical system to two dimensions, which facilitates the subsequent study of the asymptotic dilution rate of scalar field with $\Lambda$ and allows the stability of the system to be illustrated through the phase diagram.
-It should be noted that, since the curvature term has been neglected, the following analysis does not is not directly identical to the results shown in Fig.~\ref{fig:AdS evolution}.
+This reduces the dynamical system to two dimensions, which facilitates the subsequent study of the asymptotic dilution rate of scalar field with $\Lambda$ and allows the background flow structure to be illustrated through the phase portrait.
+Since the curvature term has been neglected, the following analysis is not directly identical to the results shown in Fig.~\ref{fig:AdS evolution}.